KarlOlson/Eve-NG-BGP-Lab-Setup/README.md

 # Overview
 This guide covers the basic Eve-ng emulation environment setup along with basic BGP routing lab.
 These instructions cover virtualbox configuration, though other methods/systems will work.
+There are two options: Easy (unverified) and Full Setup (step by step clean build).

+# Easy Setup
+* Download virtualbox disc image of pre-configured system and run.
+Everything should be setup per the final test lab (See bottom of this file).
+* Likely will need to configure network adapters still, but need to check on that.

+# Clean Install Setup

-# Preparation
+## Preparation
 First, download and install the Eve-ng Windows [Client Integration Pack](https://www.eve-ng.net/index.php/download/).
 Then, download the Eve-ng [Community Edition ISO](https://www.eve-ng.net/index.php/download/)

-# Virtualbox Configuration
+## Virtualbox Configuration
 Eve-ng requires nested virtualization in order to run a simulated network.
 This option is available under:
 * Settings->System->Processor->Enable Nested VT-X